dnvgl/DNVGLPyFramework/doc/index.rst

 :Copyright: Copyright (C) 2009 by Germanischer Lloyd AG

-.. tribon converters documentation master file, created by sphinx-quickstart on Tue Feb 17 16:46:32 2009.
+..
+GLPyFramework documentation master file, created by sphinx-quickstart on Tue Feb 17 16:46:32 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.